 - Campfires are allowed in designated areas only.

 - Alcohol consumption must be responsible and discreet.

 There are no dogs allowed at Echoes.
 This is a general rule for most ancestral skills gatherings.
-This if for the safety and security of everyone.
-Some instructors are allowed to bring dogs, but will be relegated to a dog camp far from the main camp.
+This is for the safety and security of everyone.
+Some instructors are allowed to bring their dogs but will camp separately in the “dog pound” far from the main camp.

 What to Bring

 Below is a list of items we suggest you consider bringing to fully enjoy your stay at Echoes: